 "Thanks Stephen for all of your hard work in getting our deal closed!
 I appreciate your professionalism and patience throughout a complicated process.
 You always were there for my partner and I whenever we had questions and needed answers quick.
 It was a pleasure to have worked with you and Select Commercial!"

-Select Commercial provides commercial mortgage loans and multifamily financing throughout the state of New Jersey including but not limited to the areas below.
+Select Commercial provides commercial real estate loans throughout the state of New Jersey including but not limited to the areas below.